chrisgrieser/nvim-genghis/README.md

 - `.copyRelativePath`: Copy the relative file path.
 - `.copyDirectoryPath`: Copy the absolute directory path.
 - `.copyRelativeDirectoryPath`: Copy the relative directory path.
+- `.copyFileItself`: Copies the file itself.
+This means you can paste it into the browser or file manager.
+(Currently only on macOS, PRs welcome.)

 All commands use the system clipboard.